 Visit here for a comprehensive list of links to sources of information regarding student financial aid. loans, and scholarships.

-The ICF is limited to those high school seniors and transfer students who identify most closely with one of the following racial and ethnic groups: African-American, Asian-American, Hispanic-American, and Native American.
+The Multicultural Fellowship (MCF) is limited to those high school seniors identifying most closely with one of the following racial and ethnic groups: African-American, Asian-American, Hispanic-American, Native American, or multiracial.
+Transfer students from one of the groups previously listed may also be considered for the fellowship.

 Departmental Scholarships are academic scholarships awarded to prospective students based on LVC faculty recommendation.